rlara-sarmiento/multi-betweenness-centrality/README.md

 # Multi-betweenness-centrality

-THIS PROJECT IS STILL IN PROGRESS.

 There exists an algorithm to compute the betweenness centrality of every vertex of a graph.
 The generalization of betweenness centrality for subsets is obvious.
 Instead of counting the number of shortest paths from s to t that a vertex v lies on, we'll count the number of shortest paths from s to t such that have a non-empty intersection with a subset U.

-Here we provide an algorithm to find the subset of size k with the most betweenness centrality.
+Here we provide an algorithm to find the subset of size k with the biggest betweenness centrality.

 For the moment, the code only works for undirected and connected graphs.

 NOTE: To compile the code, you're going to need the discreture library: https://github.com/mraggi/discreture.

-#Quick preview
+# Quick preview

 ```c++
 #include<iostream>